 This is the fun part.
 I tell my students they are going on a treasure hunt for colors to place in between their petals.
 I fill two boxes with cool color scraps (greens, blues, painted paper scraps, etc.) and one warm color box.
 The children are responsible for searching through the box to find the perfect red-orange or blue-green.
 If they are having trouble understanding this concept (which some of my Kinders were) then we brought over their flower to the scrap box and tried out different scraps.

 Kinder colorful colorwheel bouquets!

 Enjoyed this Colorwheel Bouquet flower lesson?
 Click the download button below to receive another free sunflower lesson with chalk pastels!
+(We recommend using Chrome or Safari for this download!)
 Or click HERE for a Play-doh Colorwheel Activity.